 It's natural.
 And NO steroids!
 No nuts or egg either!
 It took about a month to work for me, stinging a little if there were splits, but it softened my skin very well.

 Where do you go for support during TSW?

 The main Topical Steroid Withdrawal Support Group on Facebook is a huge help, because it’s full of people who have healed.

-There’s also an Instagram page called Preventable_doc; she also has a YouTube channel and she’s making a documentary on TSW.
+There’s also an Instagram page called Preventable_doc; this is a film maker, Briana Banos, also has a YouTube channel and has made a documentary about her experiences of TSW.